ALPINIST: Axion-Like Particles In Numerous Interactions Simulated and Tabulated: Experimental framework

 \subsubsection{NA62}

 The primary goal of NA62 is the precise measurement of the rare decay of $K^+ \rightarrow \pi^+ \nu \bar{\nu}$, but the experiment is also sensitive to a variety of exotics scenarios.
 To search for neutral final states, NA62 has to be run in beam-dump mode, otherwise the residual background can limit the sensitivity.
 For a dump-mode run, the standard T10 target of NA62 must be removed, and the movable TAX collimators located $22\,\mathrm{m}$ downstream of T10 must be closed and used to dump the proton beam.
 This operation has been validated during the 2016--2018 data-taking and about $10^{16}\,\mathrm{POT}$ have been collected in beam-dump mode.
 Triggers sensitive to decay channels with neutral and charged daughter particles have been deployed.
 During the current 2021--2023 run $\sim 10^{18}\,\mathrm{POT}$ will be collected in beam dump mode.
 Around $10^{17}\,\mathrm{POT}$ have been collected in 2021~\cite{PBCNA62Massri}.
-Here we discuss the implications of collecting data in beam dump mode after the so-called long-shutdown 3 (LS3) to obtain $\sim 10^{19}\,\mathrm{POT}$.
-We assume no background limitation, in line with the present knowledge based on 2021 data~\cite{PBCNA62Massri}.
+Here we discuss the implications of collecting data in beam dump mode in the data-taking period between the so-called long-shutdown 3 (LS3) and LS4 to obtain $\sim 10^{19}\,\mathrm{POT}$.\footnote{Note that there are several projects in consideration for NA62 in the post-LS4 period which would allow collection of even larger statistics~\cite{PBCNA62}.
+These are not considered in this work.} We assume no background limitation, in line with the present knowledge based on 2021 data~\cite{PBCNA62Massri}.

 We model NA62 in a toy MC as follows: the beam-defining collimator for `regular' data-taking is used to dump the beam and its distance to the start of the fiducial volume is $82\,\mathrm{m}$.
 A decay region in vacuum contains a spectrometer with a first station $81\,\mathrm{m}$ downstream of the fiducal volume entrance.
 The spectrometer hosts a $0.7\,\mathrm{T}$ solenoidal magnet $95\,\mathrm{m}$ downstream of the entrance of the decay volume.
 The Liquid Krypton Calorimeter (LKr) is located about $139\,\mathrm{m}$ downstream of the entrance of the decay volume and it is modelled as an octagon, see e.g.\ Ref.~\cite{NA62:2017rwk}.